danReynolds/endless/README.md

 ## Feedback & Extensions

-It's pretty straightforward to add support for other scroll view loading patterns (besides pagination and streaming) or data sources (other libs like Firestore) so make an issue if your use case isn't easily achievable with anything you see here.
+It's pretty straightforward to add support for other scroll view loading patterns (besides pagination and streaming) or 3rd party extensions `endless_firestore` so make an issue if you have a new use case you're interested in seeing added.

 Happy coding!